skeeto/emacs-aio/README.md

 ## Select API

-This package includes a select()-like API for waiting on multiple promises at a time.
+This package includes a select()-like, level-triggered API for waiting on multiple promises at once.
 Create a "select" object, add promises to it, and await on it.
 Resolved and returned promises are automatically removed, and the "select" object can be reused.

 ```el
 (aio-make-select &optional promises)